 Weekly boarding is growing in popularity, particularly for children who live too far away to be day pupils or whose parents work long hours and/or frequently travel abroad.
 Weekly boarders either go home on Friday evenings or Saturday afternoons and return to school on Sunday evenings or Monday mornings.
 For many children, this offers the best of both worlds: they can enjoy school during the week, work hard and spend lots of time with their friends, then relax at home with their parents on Saturdays and Sundays.

 Parents are keen on weekly boarding too.
-They like the fact that they don’t have to nag about homework or getting up on time in the morning and feel that home time is ‘quality time.’
+They like the fact that they don’t have to nag about homework or getting up on time in the morning and feel that home time is ‘quality time'.
 Many opt for boarding schools within an hour’s drive so they can still turn up for sports matches, concerts and drama productions during the term.
-The mother of a year 7 boarder who drops her son off at Sexey’s School (a state boarding school in Somerset) on Monday mornings and picks him up on Friday afternoons says her family gets ‘the best of both worlds,’ adding that with no Saturday school ‘we get a proper family weekend.’
+The mother of a year 7 boarder who drops her son off at Gordon's School (a state boarding school in Surrey) on Monday mornings and picks him up after Saturday morning school says her family gets ‘the best of both worlds,’ adding that with no Saturday school ‘we get a proper family weekend.’

-Flexi boarding gets a mixed press; parents are generally in favour but for some schools it’s a step too far.
+The term flexi boarding captures a variety of options, all of which involve sleeping at school but not with the frequency or consistency of weekly or full boarding.
+It is a commonly found option at boarding preps including Cumnor House Sussex, Windlesham House and The Dragon but senior schools also get in on the act.
+It receives a mixed press; parents are generally in favour but for some schools it’s a step too far.
 One prep headmaster describes it as ‘a bit of a nightmare, like glorified hotel management.’
 Unlike full and weekly boarding, one school’s definition of ‘flexi’ may not be the same as another’s.
 It’s certainly never going to be bed and breakfast at the drop of a hat.
 Most schools require parents to book boarding nights at the beginning of each term, with Thursdays and Fridays being the most popular.
-Not surprising if it means parents can enjoy a night out without having to find a babysitter (and not have to get up for the Saturday morning school run).
+Not surprising if it means parents can travel for work or even enjoy a night out without having to find a babysitter (and not have to get up for the Saturday morning school run).

 While it can be complicated for schools to manage, flexi boarding could be just the ticket if your child has to stay at school late for sport, music or drama one or two nights a week, or if you want to dip your toe in the water and see if boarding suits your family.
 Schools that offer flexi boarding will inevitably have some spare beds and many told us that they will always do their best to accommodate a pupil at short notice if there’s a family emergency.